eksploiter/2L-daily-routine-android/README.md

 # 2L Daily Routine (application)
 It is an application that helps you drink 2L of water, the recommended daily amount.
-- CAPSTONE DESIGN for 4th grade 1st semester
+- CAPSTONE DESIGN for 4th grade 1st semester (a silver award)
 <br><br>

 ## Description